Slide

 • School readiness for Primary/Elementary school

-• Math- and Test Anxiety
+• Math-and Test Anxiety

 • Dyscalculia Screening

-• Math Intervention, from K2 onwards
+• Mathematics Intervention, from K2 onwards

 All psycho-educational testing is tailored to the individual requirements of the student and conducted over 2 to 3 sessions.